boons1215/explorer_report_aggregator/README.md

 # explorer_report_aggregator
+A real aggregator to aggregate flows that matching the same consumer, provider and ports.
+This allows user has a quick view on the traffic data to find out which flow pair is the top-talker.

 The purpose of this script is spliting the raw reports which extracted from explorer into 4 separate csv files and reformat the csv contents/headers.
 Such as: intrascope, extrascope, consumer is iplist, provider is iplist.
 With the output, we could quickly identify which app-groups or iplists are consuming more flows to the provider-appgroup by aggregating the flow types and number of flows.